 The expert HVAC technicians at Richmond’s Air give Houston homeowners the ins-and-outs of smart thermostats

 Just a few years ago, tech lovers were abuzz with the newest craze: the Nest learning thermostat that you could operate from your smartphone.
-While it may have seemed like just a fad then, smart thermostats from various manufacturers have really taken the market by storm and are becoming a kind of new normal upgrade for residential and commercial HVAC systems.
+While it may have seemed like just a fad then, smart thermostats from various manufacturers have really taken the market by storm and are becoming a kind of new normal upgrade for residential HVAC systems.

 If you’re curious, but not yet convinced, about smart thermostats, read on to learn about the scope of their benefits and shortfalls, and if they’re something your household should consider.

 The biggest touted advantage of smart thermostats is that they can "learn" the heating and cooling patterns in your home, as well as how long it takes your home to reach a desired temperature.
 These two inputs can help save homeowners money by reducing the cooling load when household members are away or inactive and increase comfort, since you’ll never have to turn up the air after you get home.